 In accordance with Protocols 3.01(c), 5.02, and 7.01 of Appendix D of the Agreement, Philip Morris International maintains an ongoing program of researching technologies for Master Case labeling and scanning, as well as for Carton and/or Pack coding and scanning technologies.
-As a result of this ongoing research program, Philip Morris International's introduction of its CODENTIFY technology for the tracking of Cartons has progressed beyond the initial research and development stage, and is expected to complete the industrialization stage during 2011, where it is being monitored for issues in real-world deployment and tested for potential improvements.
-Following completion of this stage, the roll-out of the CODENTIFY technology will continue, with the focus shifting toward the types of refinements in standardization and compliance that will be necessary to integrate it into more production centers.
-Currently, the technology is in use at nine centers, representing approximately 15% of the Company's production capacity.
+As a result of this ongoing research program, Philip Morris International's introduction of its CODENTIFY technology for the tracking of Cartons has progressed to the standardization and compliance phase.
+Currently, the technology is in use at nine centers for certain brand variants in twelve markets including PMI Duty Free.
 The CODENTIFY technology permits Philip Morris International to track Cartons by associating Cartons with their original Master Case, and has proven highly effective in tracking seized cartons back to their associated Master Cases in markets encountering diversion.
 Pack tracking and authentication technologies, currently in the research and development stage, also remain a focus of Philip Morris International's research programs.